top of page

 Costs of TV Advertising in Japan

 Advertising costs in Japan can be substantial, especially for prime time slots.
 Factors influencing costs include the time of day, the program's popularity, and the commercial's duration.
-On average, a 30-second prime-time slot can range from ¥1,500,000 to ¥5,000,000.
+In 2025, on average, a 30-second prime-time slot can range approximately ¥1.6 million–¥5.3 million per airing (reflecting a ~5 percent YOY increase over 2024’s ¥1.5 million–¥5.0 million range).
 The final cost for Time TV commercials is negotiated based on program popularity, ratings, and market trends.
 In contrast, Spot TV commercials are generally calculated using the formula: Targeted GRP (Gross Rating Point) x CPRP (Cost Per Rating Point).

 Crafting Effective TV Commercials